Back to blog

 4. Political shift: The 2024 government under Luís Montenegro initially wavered but ultimately confirmed the end of NHR with a narrower replacement.

-The IFICI regime, established by Decree-Law, keeps the same basic structure — 20% flat rate on qualifying income, exemption on foreign income, 10-year duration.
-Sounds similar, right?
+The IFICI regime, established by Decree-Law, retains the headline structure of NHR — a 20% flat rate on qualifying Portuguese income, exemption on most foreign income, and a 10-year duration.
+The eligibility criteria are substantially narrower.

 Who Qualifies for IFICI